 If you are buying a residential property, you may find that a RICS HomeBuyers Report is sufficient – and is the most cost-effective option.

-However, if the house is of an unusual construction, or in a very dilapidated condition, or has listed building status, or where extensive renovation is planned, you may wish to have a building survey, formerly known as a full structural survey or level 3 survey.
+However, if the house is of an unusual construction, or in a very dilapidated condition, or has listed building status, or where extensive renovation is planned, you may wish to have a building survey.